UniMS/SMS-API/docs/2-migrations-and-models.md

 sequelize db:migrate
 ```

-This will create `regions` table with the specified field in the database.
+This will create `regions` table with the specified fields in the database.